-**This post contains affiliate links.
+**This post may contain affiliate links.
 That just means that if you purchase products using my links, I will receive a small commission at no extra cost to you**

 For gel ombre you will need: